 It had been given to a small independent charity shop in Leeds about ten years ago and had been in a cupboard ever since.
 The charity looks after elderly people in the local area and apparently it had been left to them, along with the other contents of his house, by an old man with no family.
 His mother had come to Leeds from Manchester in the 1930s.
 Her name was believed to be ‘Edna White’, but it isn’t known how she came to have the banner.

-I followed the auction on-line and was horribly disappointed when it became clear that the PHM had reached their upper bidding limit and that the banner had been bought by another party for £13,600 (plus all the auctioneer’s premiums, VAT etc).
+I watched the auction on-line and was horribly disappointed when it became clear that the PHM had reached their upper bidding limit and that the banner had been bought by another party for £13,600 (plus all the auctioneer’s premiums, VAT etc).

 However, all was not lost and that ‘other party’ was prepared to sell the banner to the PHM for a sum that gave him a not entirely unreasonable profit.
 The museum was awarded funds from various bodies to cover a substantial part of this sum, and Crowdfunded to raise a further £5000 to complete the purchase.